Of all the questions you will ask yourself in life, the most important is, Am I good enough to go to Heaven?

 What a terrible place Hell must be!
 If you hear that a man received a $5 fine for a crime, you could conclude that his crime was insignificant.
 But if he received the death sentence, you could conclude that his crime was heinous.
 In the same way, we can catch a glimpse of how abominable sin must be in the sight of an utterly holy God by the punishment given for it: "The wages of sin is death" (Rom.
 6:23) and eternity in Hell.
 Ungrateful humanity never bothers to thank God for His wonderful blessings of life, color, light, food, joy, beauty, love, and laughter, so He will take those blessings away from them.
 Instead of showing their gratitude by obeying Him, they use His name to curse.
 Their punishment will be just and severe to the uttermost.
 According to the Bible, Hell is a place of eternal, conscious torment, where the "worm does not die, and the fire is not quenched"; there is "weeping and gnashing of teeth," "everlasting punishment," and "eternal fire . . . the blackness of darkness forever."

-I am afraid for you, but I am not the only one who doesn't want you to end up in Hell.
 The person who gave you this tract cared enough to give it to you and risk rejection, and God Himself is not willing that you perish.
 Because God is rich in mercy, He made a way for you to be forgiven.
 To make clear what an incredible thing He has done for you, let's look again to civil law: You are standing in front of a judge, guilty of very serious crimes.
 All the evidence has been presented and there is no doubt about your guilt.
 The fine for your crime is $1,000,000 or life imprisonment, but you haven't two pennies to rub together.
 The judge is about to pass sentence . . . he lifts his gavel, when someone you don't even know steps in and pays the fine for you.
 Justice has been served, the law has been satisfied, and you are now free to go.
 What's more, the one who paid your fine showed how much he cares for you.
-His payment was evidence of his love.

 That's what God did for you, 2,000 years ago.
 He sent His Son, Jesus of Nazareth, to pay your death penalty in your place.
 Jesus died on the cross on your behalf, so that you could live.
 You are guilty; He paid the fine.
 It is that simple.
 The Bible puts it this way: "Christ has redeemed us from the curse of the law, having become a curse for us . . .
 But God demonstrates His own love toward us, in that while we were still sinners, Christ died for us" (Gal.
 3:13; Rom.
 5:8).